openforis/collect-earth-online-doc/docs/source/project/plotsample.rst

 .. thumbnail:: ../_images/project17.png
     :title: Uploading a CSV File
     :align: center
-    :width: 50%
+    :width: 60%

 Adding plots and samples using two .csv files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to your plot file, you can upload a second .csv file where you specify your own sample centers.
-Your .csv must have these columns: LON, LAT, PLOTID, SAMPLEID.
+For your sample file, your .csv must have these columns: LON, LAT, PLOTID, SAMPLEID.
 LON and LAT can also be LONGITUDE and LATITUDE.
 You can have additional columns with data about your plots and sample points but they MUST come after these key fields.

 1. Under Plot Generation, select **CSV File**.
 2. Then, click on **[Upload plot file]** and navigate to the .csv on your computer with your plot centers.
 3. After you upload the file, the file name will appear next to **File:**.
 4. You will need to specify the **Plot Shape** and corresponding **Diameter**.
 It is important that you specify a plot size that is large enough to contain your points if they are also uploaded through a .csv or .shp.
+5. Choose any desired **User assignment** and **Quality Mode** options.
-5. Now, under Sample Design, set **Spatial Distribution** to **CSV File**.
+6. Next, under **Sample Design**, set **Spatial Distribution** to **CSV File**.
-6. Click on **[Upload sample file]** and navigate to your .csv on your computer.
+7. Click on **[Upload sample file]** and navigate to your .csv on your computer.
 Click **[Open]** and the file name will appear next to **File.**
-7. Note that you can also choose **SHP file** and upload a shape file at this point.
+8. Note that you can also choose **SHP file** and upload a shape file at this point.
-8. You can click the checkbox next to **Allow users to draw their own samples** to enable proactive sampling.
+9. You can click the checkbox next to **Allow users to draw their own samples** to enable proactive sampling.

 .. thumbnail:: ../_images/project18.png
     :title: CSV Sample Generation